Kushil Gunasekera: Charity work

-Kushil initially pursued his interest in business, at very young age he became a sales managers for Mercedes and Nissan, he had also a successful business in trading sugar as the leading supplier, but later changed his mindset to become a full time social entrepreneur with the aim of helping the village of Seenigama, where he spent most of his childhood.
-He along with Muttiah Muralitharan and Ashan Malalasekera established the charitable organization Foundation of Goodness in 1999.
+Kushil initially pursued his interest in business.
+At a very young age he became a sales manager for Mercedes and Nissan, and he also had a successful business in trading sugar as the leading supplier, but later changed his mindset to become a full time social entrepreneur with the aim of helping the village of Seenigama, where he spent most of his childhood.
+He along with Muttiah Muralitharan and Ashan Malalasekera established the organization Foundation of Goodness in 1999.
 The organization was initially committed to the wellbeing of the Seenigama region (in southern Sri Lanka) supporting local communities through a range of projects across areas including children's needs, education and training, health care and psycho-social support, housing, empowering women, livelihoods, sport environment, life skills and good values.
-Now the Foundation of Goodness has 18 village heartbeat empowerment model centers across Sri Lanka.
+Now, the Foundation of Goodness has 18 village heartbeat empowerment model centers across Sri Lanka.
 All the programs are offered free of cost for rural beneficiaries.
-Kushil raised over USD 22 million towards humanitarian endeavours post Tsunami not by asking, but by action, showcasing what he does year after year with transparency and accountability at every step, surpassing donor expectations.
+Kushil raised over 22 million USD towards humanitarian endeavours post Tsunami, showcasing what he does year after year with transparency and accountability at every step, surpassing donor expectations.
 The Foundation of Goodness's success lies in detailed and professional management, discipline, high standards, good governance and being highly principled and ethical in their standards.

 Kushil Gunasekera with children visiting the Centre of Excellence in Seenigama, Sri Lanka.
 November 2023.

 Seenigama's fortunes looked bleak when the tsunami struck the area, as several houses collapsed along with the destruction of several livelihoods.
-The tsunami hit the region devastatingly, as the area has been scarred by years of sea coral mining.
+The tsunami hit the region devastatingly, as the area had been majorly affected by years of sea coral mining.
 Kushil Gunasekera stepped up for rescue efforts with the support of cricketers Muttiah Muralitharan and Kumar Sangakkara to bring back the normalcy to Seenigama area.
 Kushil donated his newly built villa in Seenigama where he grew up to the Foundation of Goodness and turned it into a model campus with many empowerment sectors creating opportunities for these in need.
-In 2022 the Foundation of Goodness was able to help 307,000 disadvantaged people from 975 villages islandwide and 15,000 rural kids, youth and women study at the 18 empowerment centres located in 12 districts free of cost including life skills, good values and many trending subjects that are not in the school curriculum.
+In 2022 the Foundation of Goodness was able to help 307,000 disadvantaged people from 975 villages island-wide and 15,000 rural kids, youth and women study at the 18 empowerment centres located in 12 districts free of cost including life skills, good values and many popular subjects that are not in the school curriculum.